eclipse-ditto/ditto/documentation/src/main/resources/_posts/2024-02-15-integrating-ditto-aas-basyx.md

 ## Mapping of Data Models

 Eclipse Ditto and Eclipse Basyx work with different data structures and conceptual elements to represent device and asset data.
-Since we want to convert between these data models, we need to come up with a mapping between them:
+Since we want to convert between these data models, we need to come up with a mapping between them.

+*Table 1: Concept mapping from Eclipse Ditto to the AAS*

 | Eclipse Ditto | Asset Administration Shell |
 | ------------- | -------------------------- |